Magician

 I can not find a mentor and do not wish to learn a few magic "tricks" here and there.
 Instead I am more interested in actually learning the foundation and philosophy's of magic.
 Are there any books you can suggest?

-Asked by JosephG over 9 years ago
+Asked by JosephG almost 10 years ago

 Firstly Joseph - you have the right attitude!
 Knowing the secrets to hundreds of tricks, does not make you a magician!
 Instead it's best to learn a small repertoire of routines that you can do really well.
 For a beginner, I usually say six to eight routines is a good start.
 I regularly perform about 15 different routines, with about another 15 as my back up material that I perform occasionally.